Civlac/SRWLED-Wiki/Reactive-Animations.md

 Effects beginning with '*' are volume only and run on both ESP32 and ESP8266.
 They also have a 'Squelch', or background noise setting near the bottom of the LED settings page.

-Effects beginning with '**' use FFT (fast fourier transforms) for frequency detection and only run on the ESP32.
+Effects beginning with '**' use FFT (Fast Fourier Transforms) for frequency detection and only run on the ESP32.

 | Effect | Description | Sliders